Paul R. Abramson (psychologist): HIV/AIDS research

-Sex And The Law
+Sex and the law

 The U.S. Constitution guarantees certain fundamental rights, such as the freedoms of speech and religious expression.
 But what guarantees our sexual freedoms?
 The text of the Constitution makes no reference to sex, family, or procreation.
 Though the right to privacy is tangential to sex, it is not in the Constitution or a putative sexual right either.
 It is simply a barrier to being observed or intruded upon by the government without just cause.
 Sexual conduct per se is still perceived as having no Constitutional protection whatsoever.

 Abramson is trying to change that through his books and teaching.
 Arguing that sexual freedom is cut from the same cloth as other freedoms protected by the Bill of Rights, Abramson and his former students (Steve Pinkerton and Mark Huppin) argued (in the book Sexual Rights in America) that the freedom to choose how, when and with whom to express sexuality is a quintessential right protected by the Ninth Amendment.
 The Ninth Amendment states the following: “the enumeration in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people.”
 Abramson wryly notes that without sexual rights, there would be no “people.”
 More importantly, he asserts that the manner in which we make choices about sex (among consenting adults and void of tangible harm) is the way we exercise this fundamental right protected by the Ninth Amendment (and extended to States by the Fourteenth Amendment.)

 Abramson extended this argument in a second book titled Romance in the Ivory Tower: The rights and liberty of conscience.
 He asserted that the choices we make about love and sex are no less intimate or deeply personal as the choices we make about God or religion.
 Together with the Ninth Amendment, and the right to privacy, the rights and liberty of conscience combine to create a zone of personal autonomy that is immune from governmental intrusion; including decisions or actions related sex, God or love.

 To further this area of inquiry, Abramson also created at UCLA the first class in the United States devoted to the study of the interface between sex and the law, as it relates to criminal, civil, and constitutionally relevant litigation.